 When it comes to okra, there are people on both sides of the fence.
 Some people fall into the category of fans and some that aren't the biggest fans.
 For my family, it depends on how the okra is cooked, they definitely prefer okra fried.
 That said, from time to time I sneak okra into my succotash and they also enjoy it in this cornbread.

+How do you choose fresh okra?
 When choosing okra to use in this cornbread or any recipe, it has to be fresh.
-If you gently bend the okra and it feels rubbery that means the okra is tough and it's old, it's just that simple.
-So, make sure you shop for okra at a trusted farmstand or market and you'll be good to go.
-There's also cream style corn in the batter for this recipe giving it a really tender crumb and texture.
-Seve it slathered with sweet cream butter alongside your favorite vegetable plate, soup, stew or pintos.
-Other fabulous cornbread variations to try is my Jalapeno Pepper Jack Cornbread or these individual Zucchini Cornbread Muffins.
+If you gently bend the okra and it feels rubbery that means the okra is tough and it’s old, it’s just that simple.
+Look for a bright green color with few blemishes and spots.
+Make sure you shop for okra at a trusted farmstand or market and you’ll be good to go.

 Thanks for visiting come back soon!